 The requirements for a bachelor's degree include:

-- Completing a minimum number of quarter units as specified below for each degree, no more than half of which may be satisfied with approved transfer credit
+Completing a minimum number of quarter units as specified below for each degree, no more than half of which may be satisfied with approved transfer credit and/or test credit

 Students must complete the requirements for a primary academic major in the College of Arts and Sciences, Leavey School of Business, or the School of Engineering, including the Core Curriculum and college or school requirements, to receive a bachelor's degree.
 Requirements for academic majors can be found under the departmental listings in the chapters for each respective college or school.